ash/raku-course/essentials/functions/exercises/the-value-of-e/solution/index.md

 {% include menu.html %}

+## Disclaimer

+In Raku, there is a built-in constant `e` that gives the immediate answer to the task.
+The solution shown below is designed for education.

+## Code

 The formula in this task contains a factorial, and we already have at least two solutions to compute it (more to follow).
-This program defines two functions: one to compute factorial, another for the partial sum according to the formula.
+The program below defines two functions: one to compute factorial, another one for the partial sum according to the formula.

 As it is required that the function can be called with no arguments, in which case it runs a predefined number of iterations, we can add a [default value](/essentials/functions/default-values) of the parameter: `sub e-approx($max = 100)`.

-In the code, notice the similarities in how the result values are accumulated in a [postfix `for` loop](/essentials/topic/postfix-for) over a [range](/essentials/positionals/ranges).
+In the code, notice the similarities in how the result values are accumulated in a [postfix `for` loop](/essentials/loops/postfix-for) over a [range](/essentials/ranges).

-## Code

 Here is the solution: